-Extensive testing at multiple locations in the U.S. over several years by university Extension specialists, private producers and Crop Science researchers has shown that Prosaro fungicide provides out-standing control of head scab and foliar diseases in wheat.
+Extensive testing at multiple locations in the U.S. over several years by university Extension specialists, private producers and Bayer researchers has shown that Prosaro fungicide provides outstanding activity on head scab and foliar diseases in wheat.
 Prosaro stops the penetration of the fungus into the plant and reduces deoxynivalenol (DON) levels.
-This is a distinct advantage over using strobilurin fungicides known to increase DON levels if used at early flowering.
-(DON is a mycotoxin linked to scab.)
-The curative action of Prosaro halts the spread of leaf disease to healthy plant tissue, and its residual ac-tivity protects the leaf against new infections.
-By protecting crops from both scab and leaf diseases, Pro-saro maximizes yield and profit potential.
+This is a distinct advantage over using strobilurin-containing fungicides known to increase DON levels if applied at early flowering timing.
+Prosaro fungicide improves grain quality and maximizes yield through its unbeatable spectrum of disease control, increasing profit potential.
+With its two very effective active ingredients, Prosaro provides unsurpassed control of both head and leaf diseases including tan spot, septoria and rust species.

 Learn more about Prosaro fungicide at Prosaro.us.